zzAstro03/UCO_SD_TEAM3_AntennaPointer/README_SEMESTER2.md

   This adjusted data is what will then be put on the outputs screen as described above.

   After that, the device will be finished on the electrical side.
 I would like to do some quality of life improvements if I can get there.

+  The mechanical design is focusing on the shell for the device, the silicone keys to protect the PCB keypad and waterproof the device, and creating a clamp that can attach to the side or back of an antenna to mount the device on.

 ## Components
 ### ESP32-S3-DevKitC-1 v1.1 (WORKING)
   This is the main brain of the entire device.
 It is a microcontroller capable of controlling